DenizShabani/SimpleTelegramScraper/README.md

 This simple python script scrapes accounts from public groups via Telegram API and saves them in a CSV file with their userID, username, groupName and groupID

+You can filter based on users last reacently seen.

+It can scrape more than 95% of users in a group!

 # How to use

 * Install Requirements